 If you are short on time and make this recipe in the pressure cooker, try my Instant Pot Mexican quinoa recipe.

 - Vegan Chili: A big pot of chili never disappoints.
 It is easy to make and a great dish to feed a crowd.
 Made with dried mushrooms, soy sauce, and walnuts (for umami flavors), this vegan chili is guaranteed to please even the most devout of meat-eaters!
 It is hearty, nutritious, and thick, exactly how chili should be.

 - Three Bean Turkey Chili: Want more chili recipes?
-Here is one made with ground turkey.
+Here is one made with lean ground turkey.
 When I am serving this for a crowd, I usually cook this in the afternoon and let it simmer on the stove top throughout the evening.

 - Easy Chicken Chili: Are you short on time, but still want to make a big pot of chili?
 I’ve got you covered.
 Instead of cooking chicken and beans from scratch, I use rotisserie chicken and canned beans to make a big pot of Chicken Chili in just under 30 minutes.

 - Quinoa Chili: In addition to being an easy weeknight dinner, this vegan quinoa chili is a crowd pleaser for your next Super Bowl Party.
 Also a gluten free chili recipe, it is made with simple ingredients you probably already have in your fridge/pantry.

 Even if you rarely use your crock pot, Super Bowl Sunday is the day to dust it off and make some of the best healthy game day recipes.
 Here are a few of my favorite slow cooker football party recipes:

 - Crockpot Chicken Tomatillo Soup: Only 6 ingredients and 15 minutes hands on time.
 If you are a lover of Mexican flavors (especially tomatillos), this chicken tomatillo soup is a fantastic recipe that you can make in no time.